Find Grad Schools

 3 Yearly Graduations

 Oregon State University is the 10th most popular school in the nation for students seeking a doctor's degree in veterinary biomedical and clinical sciences.
-Each year, around 32,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,145 per year, while in-state graduate students, on average, pay $13,446 per year.
+The average in-state tuition for full-time undergraduates is $10,425 per year, while in-state graduate students, on average, pay $13,446 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in veterinary biomedical and clinical sciences from Oregon State.
+About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #12